revaturelabs/interviewquestions/Java/Exception Handling/checkedVsUnCheckedExceptions.md

 ---

-6.Whatis the syntax of `throws` statement?
+6.What is the syntax of `throws` statement?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)